shinyay/vscode-update-november-2024_spring-petclinic/demo/demo.md

 The **vscode-mermAId** extension contributes a new chat participant to GitHub Copilot to build and modify visualizations for your code with Mermaid, a Markdown-inspired diagraming and charting tool.

+- **Available Commands**:
+- `/uml`: Create Unified Modeling Language graph, or Class Diagram.
+- `/sequence`: Create a sequence Diagram.
+- `/iterate`: To be called when you already have a diagram up to refine, add, and change the existing diagram.

 ##### Create and render diagrams